View Upcoming Events

-Why is Emotional Intelligence so Important?
+Why Is Emotional Intelligence so Important?

 Testosterone - Hormone

-Emotional intelligence (EI) is defined as the ability to identify and manage emotional information in oneself and others and focusing energy on required behaviors.
+Emotional intelligence (EI) is defined as the ability to identify and manage emotional information in oneself and others and focus energy on required behaviors.
 Also known as “social intelligence,” the skills and competencies that comprise EI complement a person’s cognitive and technical skills.

 Emotional intelligence is an important part of a person’s ability to successfully cope with work demands.
 Because of our constantly changing environments, people often require more than just basic task competencies or technical know-how to be successful.

 Those who possess a particular blend of skills and traits are more suitable for functioning and succeeding in various challenging roles.
-Emotional intelligence provides an important catalyst of social and cognitive functioning and helps a person become better at decision making (we recommend decision making training for managers), empathizing, leading, communicating, and being resilient.
+Emotional intelligence provides an important catalyst for social and cognitive functioning and helps a person become better at decision-making, empathizing, leading, communicating, and being resilient.

 Sources of Emotional Intelligence